stem-piano/stem-piano-g-main/documentation/component_manual.md

 ![](./pictures/five_volt_supply_0.jpg)

 Requirements:
-* At least 1.75 amp output capability for each circuit board (current value is for when using HPS 0.4 or HPS 0.8 as sensors).
+* At least 1.75 amp output capability for each circuit board ( > 1.75 amps for hammer IPS board and > 1.75 amps for damper IPS board).
+This current value is for when using HPS 0.4 or HPS 0.8 as sensors.
+When using HPS 0.6 or HPS 0.7, depending on the trimming resistor setting, the total current draw could be higher.
+See HPS 0.6 and HPS 0.7 documentation for more information.
 * Safety protection: overcurrent, short circuit, overvoltage, thermal limits, etc.
 * Connects to a standard breadboard-style DC power input jack on the circuit boards.
+* The *stem piano* circuit boards include LDO regulators to the analog section and decoupling capacitors at the integrated circuits, along with simple ground planes.
+Other than this, power is not conditioned or filtered.
+Therefore, for the external power supply, use a good, regulated, power supply with minimal noise and ripple.

 ### Surge Suppressor